Unzor/Modulin/README.md

 # Modulin
-(Archived for storage, set up own server if needed)
+(Archived for storage, set up own server if needed or use [Frostback](https://github.com/Unzor/frostback))

 A tool for using "require()" in the browser with NPM modules.